AmarNaidu/android/README.md

 Resources for Android
 =======

-This repository contains Android code examples, exercises and tutorials for novice, intermediate and advanced developers.
+This repository contains Android sample apps, code examples, exercises and tutorials for developers.

-Over time, more and more examples will be uploaded here.
+Over time, more and more apps will be uploaded here.

-All code in this repository is to be considered public domain unless stated otherwise.
+All apps in this repository is to be considered public domain unless stated otherwise.

 ###Contributions

-If you have any code you would like to contribute to this repository, please feel free to open a pull request.
-Please keep the code pure Android so as not to detract from the learning experience.
+If you have any apps you would like to contribute to this repository, please feel free to open a pull request.

 ##Feedback

 Contributors to this repo would be very grateful to receive feedback!
-If you would like to praise or comment on any item, or the repo as a whole, please do so in the issue tracker.
+If you would like to praise or comment on any apps, or the repo as a whole, please do so in the issue tracker.
 I'd love to hear what you think, so please take a moment to let me know.

 ##Contact